rubenmoor/TutorialMPBasics/README.md

 	 * The 0 means that the session is always created in the name of the local player with index 0.
 	 * This is always safe, as split/shared screen isn't usually possible at the same time as LAN/online multiplayer.
 	 * As long as there is only one local player (not split/shared screen), its index is 0.
+	 *
+	 * Also, the parameter `FName SessionName`, set to `NAME_GameSession`, can be any `FName`,
+	 * e.g. `FName(TEXT("my custom session")`.
+However, don't mistake the `SessionName` parameter for some sort of
+	 * session description.
+Unreals FNames are	case-insensitive identifiers that aren't meant to hold
+	 * user content (or any dynamic content for that matter).
+	 * `NAME_GameSession` is sort of a default value for the kind of session we are creating (i.e. opposed to
+	 * `NAME_PartySession` which is meant to be used for lobby sessions before starting the game).
+	 * In the end, you can put any FName there.
+Just make sure to be consistent in always putting the same.
+	 *
 	 */
 	return SI->CreateSession(LPC.GetLocalPlayer()->GetIndexInGameInstance(), NAME_GameSession, *LastSessionSettings);
 }

 ```

 Given that `UMyGISubsystem::CreateSession` has the `TFunction` object "Callback" as parameter,